alimusavi67/ruby_challenge_rafactor/Readme.md

   .if when all enumerators have a sequence of elements with the same key([enumerator_for(1,2), enumerator_for(1,2)]) we have  [1,1],[2,2] in return
-  .when all enumerators have a sequence of elements with the same key, but one is longer ([enumerator_for(1,2), enumerator_for(1,2,3)] ) we have [1,1],[2,2],[nil,3] and other rules we have in test files
+  .when all enumerators have a sequence of elements with the same key, but one is longer ([enumerator_for(1,2), enumerator_for(1,2,3)] ) we have [1,1],[2,2],[nil,3] and other rules we have in test files i do not do much change in code, this code is alrady doing good, for better OO design maybe its good to seprate some part of modifre code in other classess